Xiaohong-Deng/deep-learning-architectures/ssd-keras/docs/anchor_boxes.md

 * Find positive match.
 For each batch item, we find the anchor boxes that have enough overlaps with positive boxes in the ground truth data, find the corresponding indices in `y_encoded`, set the class vector and coordinates of the positive boxes.
 Note that elements reserved for offsets are dummy in `y_encoded`.
 * Exclude non-negative boxes.
 For anchor boxes that are too close to a positive ground truth box but have fewer overlaps than the threshold, set the class one-hot vector to all zeros, indicating they are neither positive boxes nor negative boxes.
 * All other boxes are preset as negative boxes with coordiantes set.

+Interlude: So in `y_encoded` the elements with indices corresponding to anchor boxes that are matches to positive bounding boxes in ground truth, have absolute coordinates in the input images from positive ground truth.
+For negative boxes, the absolute coordinates of anchor boxes are set.

 Then transform it to offsets relative to anchor boxes.
 So in each index corresponding to a certain anchor box, `y_true` has [class_vector, 4 offsets, 4 dummies, 4 variances]. `y_pred` has [class_vector, 4 offsets, 4 anchor box coords, 4 variances]